aiven/aiven-docs/docs/products/opensearch/howto/sample-dataset.md

 ## Load the data with Python {#load-data-with-python}

-Follow the steps below to obtain the dataset and then load the sample data into your OpenSearch service using Python:

 1. Download and unzip the [full_format_recipes.json](https://www.kaggle.com/hugodarwood/epirecipes?select=full_format_recipes.json)
     file from the dataset in your current directory.